aprokopenko/justcustomfields/readme.txt

 2. The edit post page meta box with fields created on settings page

 == Changelog ==
-* Next release plans
-	* make fieldsets related to categories (show/hide based on category select)
+* Version 3.0
+	* NEW: Plugin code full refactoring, build all code based on classes and latest WordPress coding recommendations
+	* New feature: Ability to hide fieldsets based on some criterias (taxonomy relation or page template)
 * Version 2.3.2
 	* Bug fix: Collection styling fixes for Post edit screen for Wordpress 4.3+
 	* Bug fix: PHP 5.2 blank screen error resolved